I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 Determine whether the decision maker must act on any fee agreement filed in the prior application, considering the determination in the subsequent application and the approval or disapproval of a fee agreement filed in the subsequent application (if applicable).

-Rescind any approval of the fee agreement SSA issued in connection with the subsequent application, if the OHO or AC decision maker determines that the approval action was incorrect.
-Refer to the sample rescission language in HALLEX I-1-2-119.
+Rescind any approval of the fee agreement SSA issued in connection with the subsequent application, if the OHO or OAO decision maker determines that the approval action was incorrect.
+Staff will use the appropriate rescission notice templates in Hearings and Appeals Case Processing System (HACPS) or the Document Generation System (DGS), respectively.

 NOTE 1: